02.16.2025

 Comprehensive Pre-Treatment Evaluation

-As an emergency medicine physician, I understand that ketamine is a powerful medication requiring careful medical assessment:
+As an emergency medicine physician providing ketamine therapy Tucson services, I understand that ketamine is a powerful medication requiring careful medical assessment:

 Medical History Review: